top of page

 Victoria, British Columbia

-In 1933, a foundation was laid for one of the most intriguing coastal cities in the Pacific Northwest.
-The city of Alanville, designed to accessorize an electric toy railway line, was the vision of 12-year-old schoolboy Roderick Clack of Victoria, British Columbia.
-It started out as a crude arrangement of cardboard houses scattered about a track.
+In 1933, a foundation was laid for what would become one of the most intriguing coastal cities in the Pacific Northwest.
+The miniature city of Alanville, created by 12-year-old schoolboy Roderick Clack of Victoria, British Columbia, started as a simple, crude arrangement of cardboard houses scattered about a toy railroad track.
 But as Clack continued to build, plan, and revise, something extraordinary began to develop.
 By 1936, the little toy railroad town named for his younger brother had grown to the size of a miniature city, occupying 154 square feet of his parents' 179-square-foot basement in James Bay.
-By 1939, the world he had built with cardboard, pieces of glass, coloured sponges, and slivers of wood had grown to the size of a miniature metropolis.
+By 1939, the world Clack had built with cardboard, pieces of glass, coloured sponges, and slivers of wood had grown to the size of a miniature metropolis.

 1936::Alan of Alanville